telerik/maui-docs/installation/nuget/nuget-keys.md

 dotnet nuget add source 'MyTelerikFeed' --source 'https://nuget.telerik.com/v3/index.json' --username 'api-key' --password '${{ secrets.TELERIK_NUGET_KEY }}' --configfile './nuget.config' --store-password-in-clear-text
 ```

-## Troubleshooting

-See the [Troubleshooting]({%slug nuget-troubleshooting%}) article for tips about common pitfalls when working with the Telerik NuGet feed.

 ## Additional Resources

 If you start using the Telerik NuGet server in your CI or inter-department workflows, check the two blog posts below.
 You will learn about the various use cases and find practical implementation details.